Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `game-close` to the client together with the `gameState`, back in the `LOBBY` phase.
+- Server will emit a `game-next-phase` to the client together with the `gameState`, back in the `LOBBY` phase.

 **Failure**